 Millions of companion animals suffer from gastrointestinal distress, and diagnosis of a disorder like inflammatory bowel disease in your furry friend can cost you thousands of dollars.
-That is why we developed our microbiome assessment kits for dogs and cats, which can help you and your veterinarian determine if your pet’s digestive issues may be linked to an imbalanced gut microbiome.
+That is why we developed our gut health microbiome tests for dogs and cats, which can help you and your veterinarian determine if your pet’s digestive issues may be linked to an imbalanced gut microbiome.

-In addition to offering microbiome assessments for pets, AnimalBiome has created an FMT capsule that is delivered orally at home to treat symptoms like vomiting and diarrhea in cats and dogs.
+In addition to offering gut health microbiome tests for pets, AnimalBiome has created gut restoration supplements that is delivered orally at home to treat symptoms like vomiting and diarrhea in cats and dogs.
 There’s only a limited number of solutions available for companion animals suffering from chronic digestive disorders, many of which require daily medication (like antibiotics and steroids) that can be harmful to your pet’s health.